drvinceknight/pfm/_sources/building-tools/01-variables-conditionals-loops/exercises/main.md

     3 n ^ 3 - 183n ^ 2 + 3318n - 18757
    $$

-   1. What is the first value of $n$ for which that polynomial is not prime?
+   1. Use the `sympy.isprime` function to find the lowest positive integer value of $n$ for which the absolute value of that polynomial is not prime?
    2. How many **unique** primes up until the first non prime value are there?
       (Hint: the `set` tool might prove useful here.)